 The result is that owners read a ‘clearance’ specification and end up thinking that’s actually the height of something they can drive over when it’s not.

 It’s not just muddy tracks either.
-Ground clearance is important in rocks too.
+Ground clearance is important on rocks too.
 It’s easy to get hung up on a differential pumpkin and then you’re going nowhere:

 We spoke to a few different 4×4 manufacturers to find out how they define clearance.

-In other words, they use running clearance not ground clearance.
+In other words, they use running clearance, not ground clearance.
 As their 4x4s have live rear axles, that’s not good.
 However, Toyota quotes 220mm clearance for the Prado, and that’s actually what it is under the rear diff.
-But it also quotes, for their new Rugged X, Rogue and Rugged Hilux variants running clearance of 251mm, 216mm and 253mm.
+But it also quotes for the Rugged X, Rogue and Rugged Hilux variants running clearances of 251mm, 216mm and 253mm.
 And these all have the same diameter tyres as the standard Hilux, basically 265/65/17 or close to it.
-Go stick a tape measure under the rear diff and I think you’ll find it’ll be more like 216mm not 250+.
-They made a similar error with the Fortuner, claiming it was 279mm when in fact it was 225mm.
+Go stick a tape measure under the rear diff and I think you’ll find it’ll be more like 216mm, not 250+.

 So, how about we give the ADR people the measurements they want, and the 4×4 public what it wants which is actual ground clearance?